PlymouthPsychology/rmip/docs/teacher_notes.md

 ## Week 4: Build experiment

+> **_IMPORTANT:_**  This week the module leader must ensure that JATOS logins are created so they can be given to students in Week 5.
+Until now Chris L was creating them, but I'd like to document this here so someone else can do it as well (e.g. the ML).

 ### Both sessions

 Both sessions are dedicated to achieving the following goal: Have a working,